Restaurant Brighton's guide to

 Local boy, Kenny Tutt won Masterchef in 2018 and set about opening his restaurant PITCH in his hometown of Worthing in 2019.
 The restaurant takes its name in reference to the family market heritage and is a celebration of the South Coast through a mix of modern and classic cuisines.
 Set in the heart of Worthing, PITCH spans two floors, with private dining available.
 Kenny also runs his own Worthing cookery courses most weekends.

 The Crabshack is a superb local seafood restaurant that makes the most of the greatest resource on Worthing’s doorstep.
 Situated on the beachfront at the edge of the city centre this is the must try venue in Worthing.
 The family run restaurant offers super fresh seafood in a relaxed and unpretentious setting.
 The food is cooked to order and when it’s gone it’s gone.
-With everything from crab sandwiches through to grilled lobster, depending on the days catch, you can expect some of the best seafood around served simply and with love.
-On a sunny afternoon you cannot beat sitting on their outdoor terrace with a cold beer and bag of cockle popcorn.
+With everything from crab sandwiches through to grilled lobster, depending on the day catch, you can expect some of the best seafood around served simply and with love.
+On a sunny afternoon, you cannot beat sitting on their outdoor terrace with a cold beer and bag of cockle popcorn.

 If you are looking for authentic Neapolitan pizza, made with a sourdough base, you can find that here at Fiordilatte.
 Pizza has been through a UK wide renaissance in recent years and Worthing is well served by this Italian pizzeria and gelateria.
 For anyone that is a regular visitor to some of Brighton’s top pizzerias, Fiordilatte will be very familiar.
 A simple menu of freshly made and honestly priced pizzas is supported by daily specials, classic starters and delicious desserts.
-The wood fired pizza oven dominates the centre of the restaurant and provide a focal point for diners.
+The wood-fired pizza oven dominates the centre of the restaurant and provide a focal point for diners.
 They even run pizza masterclasses where you can come and learn the skills of the pizzaiolo.

 The Beach House is a relaxed and informal beachfront bar and café that serves home cooked food and gourmet burgers.
 The Beach House is passionate about locally sourced produce and aims to source all of their ingredients from local businesses that they have a relationship with.
 This is also true of their ales which they source from exclusively Sussex based breweries such as Arundel, Burning Sky and Downlands.
 The Beach House is a popular local spot, and comes to life on a summers evening with the outdoor heated terrace overlooking the pier and beachfront.
 A great spot for a drink with friends or a bite to eat, The Beach House is a real Worthing gem.

-No prizes for guessing what this Worthing restaurant specialise in, but they do so with great aplomb.
+No prizes for guessing what this Worthing restaurant specialises in, but they do so with great aplomb.
 It might not look much from the outside, and the interior is a little cramped and basic but don’t let this put you off.
 What you will find is fantastic and friendly service, authentic Thai food that has not been adapted for the UK market and generous portions that will keep you full for hours.
 Open all day and operating a lunch and dinner menu, Thai Street Food is a Worthing favourite for locals and visitors alike.
 If you are a fan of Thai food and know your Pad Thai from your Pad Ki Mow then a visit to Thai Street Food in Worthing should be for you.

 Giuseppe’s was born out of owner Giuseppe Manganaro’s love of good Italian food, made with fresh ingredients and served in a friendly atmosphere.
 They serve a range of authentic Italian dishes from classics such as lasagne and vongole through to their chefs signature dishes which include lavish seafood platters and traditional Sicilian dishes.
 They source locally, buying fish from local Worthing fishermen and meats from Sussex butchers.
 Anything Italian is sourced from their homeland, including a signature coffee blend imported from Sicily.
 Arguably the best Italian restaurant in Worthing.